 Since its launch in April 2019, the group has attracted more than 400 members, who are helping us make our pensions communications as relevant and effective as possible by sharing their feedback.

-So far, you've helped us re-design our fund factsheet to make it easier for members to read and understand.
+So far, you've helped us re-design our fund factsheet to make it easier for members to read and understand of vouchers in our special prize draw as a thank you for your support.

 You could win £150